-Imagine that, prior to the conversion 10¢ initial deposit, the coin lines in a locale operated under a loop start protocol (perhaps even on an early form of the "dial tone first" basis).
-That scheme looked to the coin control circuit to ascertain whether an initial deposit had been made.
+Imagine that, prior to the conversion to a 10¢ initial deposit, the coin lines in a locale operated under a loop start protocol (perhaps even on an early form of the "dial tone first" mode).
+That scheme looked to the coin trunk or control circuit to ascertain whether an initial deposit had been made.